-This course aims to help the students to recognize and use the basic rules of the English Language.
-It expects the students to construct both simple and complex sentences accurately, express their views meaningfully in brief discussions and telephone conversations, obtain required information from auditory texts, read and extract information in texts for a variety of purposes, write short texts and business letters and use Presentation techniques effectively and make brief presentations.
-After successful completion of this course, students reach the level of Band 5 (Modest User of Language) of the UTEL.
+This course aims to help students reach the level of Band 4/5 of the UTEL.
+Upon completion of the course, students should be able to construct both simple and complex sentences accurately, express their views meaningfully in brief discussions and telephone conversations, obtain required information from auditory texts, read and extract information in texts for a variety of purposes, write short texts and business letters.

 HRM 1340: HUMAN RESOURCE MANAGEMENT